Gait disorders encompass a number of issues, including slowing of gait speed and loss of smoothness, symmetry, or synchrony of body movement.

-Double stance time (ie, time with both feet on the ground—a more stable position for moving the center of mass forward) increases with age.
+Double stance time (ie, time with both feet on the ground during ambulation—a more stable position for moving the center of mass forward) increases with age.
 The percentage of time in double stance goes from 18% in young adults to ≥ 26% in healthy elderly people.
 Increased time in double stance reduces the time the swing leg has to advance and shortens step length.
-Elderly people may increase their double stance time when they walk on uneven or slippery surfaces, when they have impaired balance, or when they are afraid of falling.
+Elderly people may increase their double stance time even more when they walk on uneven or slippery surfaces, when they have impaired balance, or when they are afraid of falling.
 They may appear as if they are walking on slippery ice.

 Walking posture changes only slightly with aging.
 Elderly people walk upright, with no forward lean.
 However, elderly people walk with greater anterior (downward) pelvic rotation and increased lumbar lordosis.
 This posture change is usually due to a combination of weak abdominal muscles, tight hip flexor muscles, and increased abdominal fat.
 Elderly people also walk with their legs rotated laterally (toes out) about 5°, possibly because of a loss of hip internal rotation or in order to increase lateral stability.
 Foot clearance in swing is unchanged with advancing age.

 Joint motion changes slightly with aging.
 Ankle plantar flexion is reduced during the late stage of stance (just before the back foot lifts off).
 The overall motion of the knee is unchanged.
 Hip flexion and extension are unchanged, but the hips have increased adduction.
 Pelvic motion is reduced in all planes.